ProcursusTeam/procursus-wiki/docs/Building-on-Linux.md

         mv ~/cctools/SDK/MacOSX11.3.sdk ~/cctools/SDK/MacOSX.sdk
         rm MacOSX11.3.sdk.tar.xz

     You can also specify and export SDK variables to use a differnet path.
-Check out the ["Build options"](https://github.com/ProcursusTeam/Procursus/wiki/Build-options) page for more documentation
+Check out the [Build options](https://github.com/ProcursusTeam/Procursus/wiki/Build-options) page for more documentation

 6. Build!

-    To check whether you did everything correctly, attempt to build ``bash`` with a few options from the ["Build options"](https://github.com/ProcursusTeam/Procursus/wiki/Build-options) page
+    To check whether you did everything correctly, attempt to build `bash` with a few options from the [Build options](https://github.com/ProcursusTeam/Procursus/wiki/Build-options) page

         make bash [OPTIONS]